itegulov/sensala/README.md

 Sensala is a dynamic semantics framework for natural language processing.

-### WordNet

-To use Sensala, download a [WordNet-3.0](https://wordnet.princeton.edu/download/current-version) distribution and unzip it to the `WordNet-3.0` folder.

 ### Usage Instructions

 You must have [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) (version >= 1.0.1) installed.
 SBT automatically downloads all compilers and libraries on which Sensala depends.